Instagram/LibCST/README.rst

 License
 =======

-LibCST is MIT licensed, as found in the LICENSE file.
+LibCST is `MIT licensed <https://github.com/Instagram/LibCST/blob/master/LICENSE>`_, as found in the LICENSE file.

 .. fb-docs-start